interoberlin/sentient-light-hub-playground/README.md

 ### Service

-This application can be run as a systemd service using the following command
+This app can be run as a systemd service using the following command

 ```
 systemctl start sentient-light-hub-playground.service